-Amounts capitalized related to revenues from contracts with customers as of December 31, 2019 and 2018 were \$12,622 and \$7,319, respectively, included within Receivables Other on the Consolidated Statements of Financial Condition.
-The Company has separately evaluated the risk of uncollectability and has determined an allowance of \$1,195 and \$1,062 was required as of December 31, 2019 and 2018, respectively.
+Amounts capitalized related to revenues from contracts with customers as of December 31, 2020 and 2019 were \$11,719 and \$12,622, respectively, included within Receivables, Other on the Consolidated Statements of Financial Condition.
+The Company has separately evaluated the risk of uncollectability and has determined an allowance for credit losses of \$420 and \$1,195 was required as of December 31, 2020 and 2019, respectively, which relates to Investment Banking underwriting and advisory business deals.
+In establishing the allowance for credit losses, management considers the historical loss rate, customer specific factors and current market conditions, and adjusts the allowance on an annual basis.
+For business deals deemed to be inactive, the Company charges off the full amount of the reimbursable expenses, and any subsequent collection of those expenses is treated as a recovery.
+The status of the deals is reevaluated at each reporting period.

-Notes to Consolidated Statements of Financial Condition December 31, 2019 and 2018
+Notes to Consolidated Statements of Financial Condition December 31, 2020 and 2019